Droz (wrestler)

-Darren Adrian Drozdov (born April 7, 1969), professionally known as Droz, is an American essayist, former National Football League (NFL) football player and former professional wrestler who competed in the World Wrestling Federation (WWF) from 1998 to 1999 under the ring names Puke and Droz.
-Drozdov is quadriplegic due to a neck injury sustained from a botched wrestling maneuver, but has regained most of the use of his upper body and arms.
+Darren Alexander Drozdov (April 7, 1969 – June 30, 2023), known professionally as Droz, was an American professional wrestler and football player.
+After a short career in the National Football League (NFL) and the Canadian Football League (CFL), he went into professional wrestling.
+He was best known for his time in the World Wrestling Federation (WWF), where he wrestled from 1998 to 1999 when a spinal cord injury ended his in-ring career, but remained employed with the company as a writer and columnist until his death in 2023.

+Early life

 Drozdov was born in the Mays Landing section of Hamilton Township, Atlantic County, New Jersey.
+Drozdov, as a 6 ft 3 in, 245 lb quarterback in high school, threw a 72-yard touchdown pass to wide receiver Lou Rothman to win the last game of the 1985 regular season to finish the season with a perfect 10–0 record.
+Drozdov set an Atlantic County, New Jersey record in track and field in the shot put event.
+He was All-State in football at Oakcrest High School in South Jersey.

 Football career

-Drozdov, as a 6'3", 245 lb quarterback in high school, threw a 72-yard touchdown pass to wide receiver Lou Rothman to win the last game of the 1985 regular season to finish the season with a perfect 10–0 record.
-Drozdov set an Atlantic County, New Jersey record in track & field in the shot put event.
-He was All-State in football at Oakcrest High School in South Jersey.

 After a stint at Fork Union Military Academy, Drozdov attended the University of Maryland and was a defensive tackle for the Terrapins.
-He culminated his collegiate career by graduating with a B.S. in Criminal justice.
+He culminated his collegiate career by graduating with a B.S. in criminal justice.

 Before his wrestling career, Drozdov was a professional American football player for three seasons with the National Football League (NFL)'s New York Jets, Philadelphia Eagles and Denver Broncos.
 He garnered a measure of notoriety (and the nickname "Puke") when he vomited on television during a Monday Night Football game directly onto the football before the center could snap it.
 A 1993 Sports Illustrated article stated that he had vomited at nearly every game that season and would reportedly see a psychiatrist for a "chronic vomiting" problem.

 Professional wrestling career

+Extreme Championship Wrestling (1997–1998)

-Drozdov originally competed on the independent wrestling circuit under the ring names of Drozzy King Lake, Darren "Ripping Yarns" Laxingham and DD Da Death Dude.
-He appeared with Extreme Championship Wrestling (ECW) from 1997 to 1998, where he formed a stable of "invaders" from the WWF with Lance Wright, Brakkus, Doug Furnas and Phil LaFon.
+Drozdov appeared with Extreme Championship Wrestling (ECW) from 1997 to 1998, where he formed a stable of "invaders" from the WWF with Lance Wright, Brakkus, Doug Furnas and Phil LaFon.
+From 1998 to 1999, he also worked in WWF developmental territories and the independent circuit in New Jersey.